Airalo/airalo-nodejs-sdk/README.md

 <h2> Packages </h2>

 >**_NOTE:_**<br>
->Passing `true` to `$flat` parameter makes the response significantly more compact and easy to handle.
+>Passing `true` to `flat` parameter makes the response significantly more compact and easy to handle.
 However it differs from the main one returned from the endpoints.
 Be mindful in which occasions you will need the original and in which the compact version.
 Happy coding!

 <h3> Get All Packages </h3>

 ```javascript
 async function getAllPackages(flat = false, limit = null, page = null)
 ```
 Fetching all of Airalo's packages.
 By default, the response will be the same as the one from packages REST endpoint (more here: https://partners-doc.airalo.com/#d775be27-4c08-45d1-9faa-8ec2c4f97bf5).
-Passing `$flat` as true will return package objects data in a single data object, example:
+Passing `flat` as true will return package objects data in a single data object, example:
 ```json
 {
   "data": [